-- A married person living with their spouse. - A married person estranged from their spouse. - A male and female in an intimate relationship who are not married to each other and who are cohabitating or had cohabitated.
+- A married person living with their spouse. - A married person estranged from their spouse. - A male and female in an intimate relationship who are not married to each other and who are cohabitating or had cohabitated. - Individuals of the same sex in an intimate relationship who are cohabitating or had cohabitated.

-&lt;sup>6 Maryland Department of Legislative Services.
+6 Maryland Department of Legislative Services.
 (2012).
 House Bill 1146 (2012), Domestically Related Crimes - Reporting / Senate Bill 647 (2012), Domestically Related Crimes - Reporting.

-&lt;sup>7 Maryland Department of State Police.
+7 Maryland Department of State Police.
 (2020).
 Crime in Maryland: 2018 Uniform Crime Report.

-&lt;sup>8 Maryland Department of State Police.
+8 Maryland Department of State Police.
 (2013).
 Crime in Maryland: 2012 Uniform Crime Report.